 Also check out this article about security clearances from an attorney who specializes in it.

 Utility services: Public utilities, such as the electric company, cannot refuse or cut off service because you have filed for bankruptcy.
-However, the utility can require a deposit for future service and you do have to pay bills which arise after bankruptcy is filed.
-Discrimination: An employer or government agency cannot discriminate against you because you have filed for bankruptcy.
+However, the utility can require a deposit (usually 2 months worth of normal useage) for future service and you do have to pay bills which arise after bankruptcy is filed.
+Discrimination: A government agency cannot discriminate against you because you have filed for bankruptcy.
 Driver’s license: If you lost your license solely because you couldn’t pay court-ordered damages caused in an accident, bankruptcy will allow you to get your license back.
 Cosigners: If someone has cosigned a loan with you and you file for bankruptcy, the cosigner may have to pay your debt.

 As with any area of the law, it is important to carefully select an attorney who will respond to your personal situation.
 The attorney should not be too busy to meet you individually and answer questions as necessary.
 The best way to find a trustworthy bankruptcy attorney is to seek recommendations from family, friends or other members of the community, especially any attorney you know and respect.
 You should carefully read retainers and other documents the attorney asks you to sign.
 You should not hire an attorney unless he or she agrees to represent you throughout your case.
 In bankruptcy, as in all areas of life, remember that the person advertising the cheapest rate is not necessarily the best.
 Many of the best bankruptcy lawyers do not advertise at all.
 Paying for debt counseling is almost never a good idea.
 There is almost nothing that a paid debt counselor can offer other that a bankruptcy attorney can not do.
 There is no good reason to pay someone for this service.